 Artists: Russia and the Soviet Union

-Women in general and Jewish women in particular have been participating in the artistic life of the Russian Empire and the Soviet Union for over a hundred years.
-Chronologically, this period can be defined by the years 1890 to 1990, that is, from the end of the nineteenth century, when the first women painters appeared on the Russian artistic scene, until the USSR ceased to exist as a unified state.
+Women in general and Jewish women in particular participated in the artistic life of the Russian Empire and the Soviet Union for over a hundred years.
+Chronologically, this period can be defined by the years 1890 to 1990, that is, from the end of the nineteenth century, when the first women painters appeared on the Russian artistic scene until the USSR ceased to exist as a unified state.
 Throughout this period, Jewish women occupied a significant place in Russian and Soviet artistic life; indeed, they were among those who led the way in establishing women’s presence there.
 Jewish women artists worked in all styles, from the routine academic to the extreme avant-garde.
-There were also well-known art patrons and gallery owners, art historians and art critics.
+There were also well-known art patrons and gallery owners, art historians, and art critics.

 The present chronological discussion reviews the work of these artists, as well as of other Jewish women who took an active part in Russian and Soviet artistic life.

 Maria Dillon’s younger contemporary, Leonora (Eleonora) Bloch (1881–1943), also became a sculptor.
-The daughter of a prosperous physician from Kremenchug (Ukraine), Leonora, after graduating from the gymnasium, took lessons at the Drawing School of the Society for Encouragement of the Arts in St. Petersburg in 1898, and then studied with Auguste Rodin in Paris in 1899–1905.
-(Much later, in 1940, she wrote a book Thus Taught Rodin that was published in 1967 in Ukrainian.)
-In Paris, her sculptures were exhibited at the Société Nationale des Beaux Arts, the Salon des Artistes and in the Salon d’Automne.
+The daughter of a prosperous physician from Kremenchug (Ukraine), Leonora, after graduating from the gymnasium, took lessons at the Drawing School of the Society for Encouragement of the Arts in St. Petersburg in 1898, and then studied with Auguste Rodin in Paris from 1899 to 1905.
+(Much later, in 1940, she wrote a book, Thus Taught Rodin, that was published in 1967 in Ukrainian.)
+In Paris, her sculptures were exhibited at the Société Nationale des Beaux Arts, the Salon des Artistes, and in the Salon d’Automne.
 In 1910, Bloch returned to Russia and lived in St. Petersburg.
 After the revolution, she moved to Kharkov, where she became a teacher at the Institute of Arts.
 Unlike Dillon, who worked in the academic style, Bloch adopted the methods and style of her teacher, Rodin—energetic, impressionist modeling, combination of different textures and use of light effect on the sculpture surface.
 She frequently represented female images, depicting women of different nationalities.
-The artist was especially fascinated by the maternity theme, which is to be found present in a number of her works.
+The artist was especially fascinated by the theme of maternity, which is present in a number of her works.
 Her attitude to this subject is most clearly expressed in a sculptural composition, The Joy of Maternity (1915).
 Maternity is symbolized by a nude standing female figure who passionately embraces and kisses an infant.
-It is thus interpreted as an erotic ecstasy which the sculptor could have learned from Rodin.
+It is thus interpreted as an erotic ecstasy, which the sculptor could have learned from Rodin.
 At the same time, the “Jewish issue” in Bloch’s art is very meager, with only two works that are undoubtedly related to it: a plaster bas-relief Portrait of a Jew (1905) and a bronze monument on the tomb of Max Mandelstamm (1839–1912), an eminent ophthalmologist and an activist in the Russian Zionist movement.

 Before World War I, a number of young women artists of Jewish origin emerged on the Russian art scene.
-Some of them, like Nina Simonovich-Efimova (born Simonovich) (1877–1948), and Sofia Dymshitz-Tolstaya (born Pessati) (1889–1963), were born into assimilated and even baptized families and educated in Russian culture; they identified themselves as “Russian women artists” and their Jewish origins never became apparent in their work.
+Some of them, like Nina Simonovich-Efimova (born Simonovich) (1877–1948) and Sofia Dymshitz-Tolstaya (born Pessati) (1889–1963), were born into assimilated and even baptized families and educated in Russian culture; they identified themselves as “Russian women artists” and their Jewish origins never became apparent in their work.
 Dymshitz-Tolstaya early on adopted a non-figurative language (Glass Relief, 1915) and joined Russian radical avant-garde circles.
-Simonovich-Efimova reveals firm interest in female images in her works during 1911–1915—female portraits and paintings depicting Russian peasant women in bright national costumes and scenes from the daily life of common townswomen (Maid-servant’s Room, 1911).
+Simonovich-Efimova reveals firm interest in female images in her works between 1911 and 1915—female portraits and paintings depicting Russian peasant women in bright national costumes and scenes from the daily life of common townswomen (Maid-servant’s Room, 1911).

 Shoshana Persitz (1893–1969), who belongs to the same generation as all these artists, was a member of the Zionist élite in Russia.
 She initiated and headed a Jewish art publishing house, Omanut (Art), founded in Moscow a short time before the revolution in July 1917.
 Omanut specialized in publishing illustrated books in Hebrew.
 Persitz moved the publishing house to Frankfurt in 1920, and, in 1925, to Tel-Aviv.
 A number of illustrated books published by Omanut during this period share a well-deserved place with other masterpieces of Jewish publishing of the twentieth century.

-Many of the tendencies that had already emerged in the work of Jewish women artists developed further during the first years after the Bolshevist revolution (November, 1917).
+Many of the tendencies that had already emerged in the work of Jewish women artists developed further during the first years after the Bolshevist revolution of November 1917.
 At this time, Vitebsk and Kiev became important artistic centers, together with Moscow and Petrograd.
 The idea of creative modern Jewish art by synthesis of the plastic principles of Jewish folk art and the formal achievements of the artistic avant-garde united a group of Jewish artists in Kiev.
-In the summer of 1918, in the framework of the Yiddishist organization Kultur-Lige, these artists founded “Art Section,” which was also joined by Khentova, Shor and Genke.
+In the summer of 1918, in the framework of the Yiddishist organization Kultur-Lige, these artists founded “Art Section,” which was also joined by Khentova, Shor, and Genke.
 From 1918 to 1922, they worked in collaboration with Jewish publishing houses, illustrating books in Yiddish, and also designed scenery for Jewish theaters.
-During this period, Jewish women painters in Kiev found subjects for some of their works in the life of the Jewish shtetl.
+During this period, Jewish women painters in Kiev found subjects for some of their works in the life of the Jewish (Yiddish) Small-town Jewish community in Eastern Europe.shtetl.
 At the same time, the theme of pogroms occupied a central place in their subject matter, thus imbuing shtetl images with apocalyptic traits.
-The tragic image of the real Jewish life co-exists with the optimistic utopian birth of the “new world.”.
+The tragic image of real Jewish life co-existed with the optimistic utopian birth of the “new world.”
 This utopian visionarism induced the artists to renounce figurative art methods in favor of the avant-garde modes of expressing a symbolic representation of the historic cataclysm, which is particularly typical for Genke and Shor.
 For these women painters and for other artists in their circle, the optimistic enthusiasm aroused by a sense of the grand scale of the changes taking place was an essential part of the overall national outlook.
 This outlook, expressed by the international mode of avant-garde art, took on a universal meaning.
-Similarly, female images that appear in the works of Jewish women artists were not connected to gender issues, but rather served as conventional symbols of revolutionary freedom which were common at the time and comparable to Romantic art.
+Similarly, female images that appear in the works of Jewish women artists were not connected to gender issues, but rather served as conventional symbols of revolutionary freedom thatwere common at the time and comparable to Romantic art.
 All these qualities were also typical of the early works of the first female students in the Kultur-Lige art studio—Lubov Kozintseva (Kozintseva-Ehrenburg) (1900–1970) and Sofia Chernyak (1904–1995).